shivi00/Quotation-Generator/README.md

-Urban-garbanzo site provides the advices which generate randomly
+This site generates the advices randomly.